Safferoz/cybersecurity-portfolio/projects/cattech-solutions/README.md

 The current diagram represents only the normal corporate infrastructure of CatTech Solutions.

-Security testing systems such as Kali Linux, vulnerability scanners and dedicated assessment networks are intentionally excluded from this diagram and will be documented separately in later phases.

 ### Phase 2 — Infrastructure Deployment

 **Status:** Planned